summonersRift/summonersrift.github.io/_posts/2018-08-28-Programming-Problems.md

   - can uyse python set with add/remove, but would be O(n) time and space complexity.
 - Swapping two numbers without using a temporary memory or variable.
 - Merge some intervals.
 Merging [[1-5], [4-6],[3-9], [8-14], [10-12], [16-19]] returns [[1-9], [8-14], [16-19]].
+  - Follow-up: How to find a number that occurs the most in these intervals.

+### Matrix:
+- How to rorate a NxN image that is represented as a 2D array of integers in memory?
+  - Follow-up: Can we do it without using extra memory?
+  - Can we do it 1 pass?

 ![Python Data Structures](/https://devopedia.org/images/article/41/4737.1513052765.jpg)